 - Finding correlations between causes (x) and effects (y) by performing linear and multiple regression analysis

-- Brainstorming and prioritising critical process parameters (CPPs) that are will be varied in a DoE
+- Brainstorming and prioritizing critical process parameters (CPPs) that are will be varied in a DoE

 - Model building and reduction